Healthy Homes Assessment Kotemaori

 Kotemaori Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Kotemaori and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory for all Kotemaori and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records that prove the compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

 From July 1st 2021

-• Private landlords and property managers should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2023

-• All homes let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2024